OuyangWenyu/HydroSPDB/README.md

 # Analyze impact of human activities to streamflow prediction with Deep Learning model

+## Paper idea

+If a method of classification need to be incorporated to the pre-processing, this paper can be referred: https://doi.org/10.1016/j.jhydrol.2013.03.024

 ## setup

 As the "environment.yml" file has existed, you can run the code with it to setup the environment (Firstly you need to modify "$prefix" of this file to your own):